Tam2110097/motorbike-rental/MotorbikeRentalWebApp/GPS_TRACKING_SYSTEM.md

 ## Overview

 This system provides real-time GPS tracking simulation for rented motorbikes.
-It automatically starts GPS simulation when a motorbike is rented and stops when the rental ends.
+It automatically starts GPS simulation when a motorbike is rented and stops when the rental ends. **The system only saves location data to the database when there are rented motorbikes.**

 ## Features